Crafts-Renos-Up-Cycle-Build-Create

 I found this recipe on line after doing a lot of research on how to make linen spray.
 The ingredients were easy enough to get, in fact you can order them through the site that I got the recipe from.
 Find it here!

 I was able to buy some heavy duty sprayers, and I downloaded a cool label from The Graphics Fairy.
-I was able to put Linen Spray. the scent and ingredients on the label with my print program.
-I grabbed my trusty scale and started to mix my ingredients.
+I put Linen Spray, the scent and ingredients on the label with my print program.

 LINEN SPRAY RECIPE